 In the junior division, first place was awarded to Jackson Dinger of Franklin Technology Center who won a $2,000 MTI scholarship.
 James Finegan of Franklin Technology Center finished second in the junior division and was awarded a $1,000 MTI scholarship.

 Established in 2007, the competition offers high school students more than an opportunity to showcase their welding talents.
-Participants also had the opportunity to enroll in one of MTI’s Journeyman Welder Programs.
+Participants also had the opportunity to enroll in one of MTI’s Welding Programs.
 MTI’s welding programs provide skills and hands-on training geared to meet the tough demands of today’s employers.
 The objective is for our students to gain entry-level employment across the country in the manufacturing, construction and maintenance fields.
 The MTI certifications we issue our graduates maximize employability potential in the welding industry.

 For interview requests and other media inquiries, contact Louie Schonauer at 309-566-9580